DHTMLX/docs-todolist/docs/guides/configuration.md

 list.redo(); // restore it
 ~~~

 To disable history management entirely, set the property to `false`.
-The `undo()` and `redo()` methods become unavailable, and the corresponding Toolbar controls hide.
+The `undo()` and `redo()` methods become unavailable, and the corresponding Toolbar controls disappear.

 *Change log:* The `history` config, `undo()`, and `redo()` methods were added in v1.3.

 ## Toolbar

-The toolbar is the top part of the To Do List, [initialized](guides/initialization.md#initialize-toolbar) and [configured](category/toolbar-properties.md) separately from the To Do List.
+The toolbar appears at the top of the component and is [initialized](guides/initialization.md#initialize-toolbar) and [configured](category/toolbar-properties.md) separately.

 To change the default structure of the toolbar, use the [`items`](api/toolbar_api/configs/items_config.md) configuration property of the Toolbar component.
 The snippet below keeps only the search and combo controls: